Dananji/ramp/README.md

 3. Push these files into your branch in GitHub
 4. In your application;
    - Remove the existing `@samvera/ramp` installation with `yarn remove @samvera/ramp`
-   - Clean cache using `yarn cache clean` command
+   - Clean cache using `yarn cache clean`
    - Add the built library from your GitHub branch `yarn add https://github.com/samvera-labs/ramp#<your_branch_name>`

 Once you've completed your testing, _please cleanup the test branch from GitHub_.